AleksandraCislowski/dashboard/README.md

 You may also see any lint errors in the console.

-Based on a learning materials from a course by @@CuriousByte
+Based on a learning materials from a course by @CuriousByte